serde-rs/bytes/README.md

 Additionally this crate supports the Serde `with` attribute to enable efficient handling of `&[u8]` and `Vec<u8>` in structs without needing a wrapper type.

+This approach also works with `heapless::Vec<u8, N>`, which is useful where the size of data has a maxmimum bound but isn't an exact size.
+Use the `heapless` feature to enable support.
+You can also opt into special handling in this case by wrapping the `heapless::Vec` with `serde_bytes::HeaplessByteBuf`.

 ## Example

 ```rust